 - Oily skin, or skin problems such as acne

-- Neurologic conditions, including Parkinson disease, head injury or stroke
+- Nervous system disorders, including Parkinson disease, traumatic brain injury, or stroke

 In general, symptoms of seborrheic dermatitis include: